AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

- cd, mkdir, cp, rm, rm -r, mv, touch
+ cd, mkdir, cp, rm, rm -r, mv, ln, touch

 **Hint** ``ls -lX``, ``ls -ltr``, ``file <filename>``

 :Exercise: mkdir in your $HOME (or $WRKDIR if on Triton), cd there and 'touch' a file.
 Rename it.
 Make a copy and then remove the original
 :Exercise*: ``ls`` dot files only.
 Create a dozen of files with one command with names like file1.txt, file2.txt, ... file12.txt

 Permissions
 ----
 rwxrwxrwx -- read, write, execute/search

-Could be a link -- ``ln -s``. s- and t-bits.
+s- and t-bits.

 ::